 Why Trust This “Dig Deeper” Review?

-As background, my name is Lillie, and I’m a 42-year old teacher and mother of two young children — and I’m not affiliated with BODi in any way.
-This means I can be completely honest about my opinions, as am not a “Coach” incentivized by making sales.
-My motivation, as I explained in my recent “XB Sweat + Sculpt” review, is to help readers around the world like you to find workout programs that match with YOUR goals and tastes — and thus bring the jobs of exercise far and wide!
+As background, my name is Lillie, and I’m a 42-year old teacher and mother of two young children — and I paid for this workout out of my own pocket, and actually DID every video in the program.
+This means I can be completely honest about my opinions, writing from first-hand experience (and sweat).
+My motivation, as I explained in my recent “XB Sweat + Sculpt” review, is to help readers around the world like you to find workout programs that match with YOUR goals and tastes — and thus bring the joys of exercise far and wide!

 “Dig Deeper” Overview